 Top, a GC base pair with three hydrogen bonds.
 Bottom, an AT base pair with two hydrogen bonds.
 Non-covalent hydrogen bonds between the pairs are shown as dashed lines.

-The two types of base pairs form different numbers of hydrogen bonds, AT forming two hydrogen bonds, and GC forming three hydrogen bonds (see figures, left).
-DNA with high GC-content is more stable than DNA with low GC-content, but contrary to popular belief, this is not due to the extra hydrogen bond of a GC base pair but rather the contribution of stacking interactions (hydrogen bonding merely provides specificity of the pairing, not stability).
+king interactions (hydrogen bonding merely provides specificity of the pairing, not stability).
 As a result, it is both the percentage of GC base pairs and the overall length of a DNA double helix that determine the strength of the association between the two strands of DNA.
 Long DNA helices with a high GC content have stronger-interacting strands, while short helices with high AT content have weaker-interacting strands.
 In biology, parts of the DNA double helix that need to separate easily, such as the TATAAT Pribnow box in some promoters, tend to have a high AT content, making the strands easier to pull apart.
 In the laboratory, the strength of this interaction can be measured by finding the temperature required to break the hydrogen bonds, their melting temperature (also called Tm value).
 When all the base pairs in a DNA double helix melt, the strands separate and exist in solution as two entirely independent molecules.
 These single-stranded DNA molecules have no single common shape, but some conformations are more stable than others